sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 exposure.

-Pairwise anonymous identifiers MUST be supported by the OpenID Providers for frameworks where subjects should not be traceable across clients by their subject ID.
+Pairwise anonymous identifiers MUST be supported by the OpenID Providers for frameworks where subjects should not be traceable across Clients by their subject ID.
 This prevents a situation where a user may inadvertently be assigned a universal government identifier.

-Request claims MUST be supported by the OpenID Providers to ensure that only the data the client explicitly requests is provided in the UserInfo response or ID Token.
+Request claims MUST be supported by the OpenID Providers to ensure that only the data the Client explicitly requests is provided in the UserInfo response or ID Token.
-This prevents situations where a client may only require a partial set of claims, but receives (and is therefore exposed to) a full set of claims.
-For example, if a client only needs an identifier and the persons legal age, the OpenID Provider MUST NOT send the client the full user name and birthdate.
+This prevents situations where a Client may only require a partial set of claims, but receives (and is therefore exposed to) a full set of claims.
+For example, if a Client only needs an identifier and the persons legal age, the OpenID Provider MUST NOT send the Client the full user name and birthdate.

 All Relying Parties MUST apply the concept of data minimization.
-As a result, a client MUST NOT request any more identifiers, attributes or other claims than strictly necessary.
+As a result, a Client MUST NOT request any more identifiers, attributes or other claims than strictly necessary.
-Additionally, clients SHOULD ensure they minimize the scope and audience they request, use and forward.
-This principle applies to both to usage at the client as well as forwarded access tokens in a Service Intermediation scenario.
+Additionally, Clients SHOULD ensure they minimize the scope and audience they request, use and forward.
+This principle applies to both to usage at the Client as well as forwarded access tokens in a Service Intermediation scenario.
 Token Exchange ([[rfc8693]]) SHOULD be used to request access tokens with a minimal scope and audience.